wesJchen/sdet-coding-challenge/README.md

 - [Usage](#usage)

 ## Installation
 This project uses pipenv to create a virtual environment in order to install the required modules and packages for setup.
-Program requires Google Chrome, Selenium and Chromedriver packages (installed through the virtual environment.
-Dependencies can be installed the following ways: See in the requirements.txt for >=versions required.
+Prerequisites to running this program requires Google Chrome browser, Selenium and Chromedriver packages (which will be installed through pipenv).
+Dependencies can also be installed the following ways - see the requirements.txt for >=versions required per package.

 For both Mac and windows, install pipenv in the shell (MacOS + Windows):